-All children have been involved in creating our High 5 rules.
+All children have been involved in creating our expectation in order to Be the Best we can Be and retain our EVERGREEN status.
 Posters to remind the children are around the school.
 Teachers use the statements to reinforce the Christian Ethos of the school.